 Best deals for home movers

 When moving house, you’ll hopefully have a decent equity stake in the property you’re selling so you’ll be in a strong position to secure a cheaper mortgage.
-We’ve scanned the market to look at some of the best deals when buying your next home.
+We’ve looked at the bank and building society market to find some of the best deals when buying your next home.

 It’s crucial to consider the overall cost of a mortgage, and not just focus on the headline rate.
-There are dozens of ultra-low fee deals, though in many cases buyers will end up paying more because of chunky four-figure fees.
+There are dozens of ultra-low fee deals, though in many cases buyers will end up paying more because of hefty product fees.

-It’s possible to lock in a mortgage rate until 2026, which can ensure you know exactly what your repayments will be.
-These long-term deals are cheaper than they’ve ever been before, but the security of knowing what you’ll pay for a decade doesn’t come free and rates are considerably higher than for the best two year deals.
+It’s possible to lock in a mortgage rate until 2027, which can ensure you know exactly what your repayments will be.
+These long-term deals are cheaper than ever before, but the security of knowing what you’ll pay for a decade doesn’t come cheap – rates are much higher than with two-year deals.

-The best fee-free deal is HSBC’s ten-year fix at 2.49%.
-That’ll cost £807 per month, or £19,368 over two years.
-When the fixed-rate period ends monthly repayments rise to £876 (the SVR is 3.69%), assuming rates don’t change and our buyer hasn’t switched to a better deal.
+The cheapest ten-year fixed rate comes from TSB at 2.49% although there is a product fee of £995.
+That’ll cost £807 per month, or £20,363 over two years.
+When the fixed-rate period ends in February 2027 monthly repayments will increase to £879 (the SVR is 3.74%), assuming rates don’t change and our buyer hasn’t switched to a better deal.

 Alternatively, the Melton Building Society charges 1.50% (discounted from 4.99%) for three years, with £290 fees.
 The cost over two years is £17,570, if monthly repayments don’t increase from £720.
 When the SVR takes effect, borrowers will need to repay £1,025 per month, if rates don’t change.